10 top free or cheap places to take the kids for fun, sun and interesting activities in Miami.

 Books, Stories, Crafts, and Everything is Free

 The sprawling 54,000-square-foot West Dade Regional Library, 9445 Coral Way, in Westchester is probably not listed as a must-see tourist site for families – but it should be.
 Parents sing its praises considering it has 200,000 books, an outdoor playground, an art gallery with ongoing exhibits, an auditorium and a huge upstairs children’s area with its own computers.
 The library touts that it “treats children special” and offers free story-telling and crafts programs.
 It’s all free.
 The library is open 10 a.m. to 6 p.m.
-Monday, Tuesday, Friday and Saturday and 1 p.m. tp 9 p.m.
-Wednesday and Thursday.
+Monday, Wednesday, Friday and Saturday, and noon to 8 p.m.
+Tuesday and Thursday.
 Call the library at 305-553-1134 for more information.
-There are more than 45 public libraries throughout Miami-Dade, with free program for adults and kids, as well as computers, movies to check out free and more.
+There are more than 45 public libraries throughout Miami-Dade, with free programs for adults and kids, as well as computers, movies to check out free and more.

 Free Trip to Cuban Miami (and Cheap Food)